-With coach approval, athletes in these classes will be eligible to go to the Greenlake Summer Extravaganza Regatta in Seattle on Saturday, August 2, 2025.
-Additional regatta cost is estimated at $150 – $200.
+With coach approval, participants in the Learn-to-Row program may be eligible to compete in the Greenlake Summer Extravaganza Regatta in Seattle on Saturday, August 2, 2025.
+An additional fee for the regatta is estimated at $150 – $200.

 SESSION 2 7/21 – 8/1 Monday through Friday: 9:30 – 11:30 am (Regatta: Greenlake Summer Extravaganza 8/2)